-We finished those projects by mid-July and decided that it would be fabulous to get the floors in the house finished prior to Evelyn’s arrival.
-This meant that we would essentially need to move out for a week mid-August.
+We finished our list of projects by mid-July and decided that it would be fabulous to get the floors in the house finished prior to Evelyn’s arrival.
+This meant that we would essentially need to move out for a week of mid-August.
 The thought of getting one more big project out of the way before the chaos of two children was too enticing not to take up.
-So we booked the floor installation on August 10th (Wednesday), moved into our friends house for 5 days and worked our buns off moving everything out of the rooms to tear up the carpet and hardwood.
+So we booked the floor installation early August & moved into our friend’s home to tear up the floors.

-My job was to pull the plastic off of the Pergo laminate wood boxes so they could breathe for a day…even this simple task was a struggle with my bowling ball attached to my belly.
+My job was to pull the plastic off of the Pergo laminate wood boxes so they could breathe for a day.
+Even this simple task was a struggle with the bowling ball attached to my belly.

-We pulled up the floors and I kept thinking, “if I don’t paint that damn accent wall I am going to have that on my to do list during my maternity leave and I really just want to focus on my new baby!”
-So I called my best gal pals and asked them to come over for a painting party on Monday and I we would have booze and Chinese food.
+We pulled up the floors and I kept thinking, “if I don’t paint that damn accent wall I am going to have that on my to-do list during my maternity leave and I really just want to focus on my new baby!”
+So I called my best gal pals and asked them to come over for a painting party.
 We had the entire room and hallway painted in a few hours!

 Living Room After